arjunswaj/uugpm2017/README.md

 A string match of Names and Party were done.
 This is not fool proof.
 There could be 2 individuals with same name and belonging to the same party.

+**Disclaimer:** This is done just for fun.
+I will not take any responsibility if there is an error in the results due to a bad SQL.